wadewegner/wadewegner.github.com/_posts/2010-05-07-release-the-hounds-multicasting-with-azure-appfabric.md

-So, without further ado, here’s the [code to release the hounds!](http://cid-952ba2b9cf071aa0.skydrive.live.com/self.aspx/.Public/ReleaseTheHounds.zip)

-Now, a few comments on the code:
+A few comments on the code: